-prioritized, order or presentation, After identifying the affected byway roads, document mining satisfy of the property from the roads through a series photographs taken from the roadway edge at the height approximately three feet to four feet above the pavement rface and angled toward the property.
-Photos should be ken as needed to provide all angles of view to the properbut not less than one photo for every two-hundred linear feet of roadway.
+After identifying the affected byway roads, document prioritized order of preservation minital Savisibility of the property from the roads through a series photographs taken from the roadway edge at the height approximately three feet to four feet above the pavement rface and angled toward the property.
+Photos should be ken as needed to provide all angles of view to the properbut not less than one photo for every two-hundred linear eet of roadway.
 The property should be properly identified in the photos.
 This photo-documentation will assist staff in review of the project's attributes.

-The viewshed, or the portion of the landscape and existig improvements that are visible from the roadway, must ow be mapped.
+The viewshed, or the portion of the landscape and existg improvements that are visible from the roadway, must bw be mapped.
 The 'base' viewshed is determined through line-of-sight analysis based on the photo-documentation the preceding step.
-Therefore, the viewshed will include l visible elements of the landscape, including existing imrovements that can be seen from the scenic roadway.
+Therefore, the viewshed will include l visible elements of the landscape, including existing improvements that can be seen from the scenic roadway.